 Opportunities in Digital Agriculture

-As an undergraduate in the College of Agriculture, you can find multiple opportunities to gain knowledge and skills in the area of data science and digital agriculture, including data-focused courses within all 11 of our academic departments.
+As an undergraduate in the College of Agriculture, you have numerous opportunities to develop knowledge and skills in data science and digital agriculture.
+Each of our 11 academic departments offers data-focused courses to enhance your expertise in this area.

 Data Science/Digital Agriculture Courses